b2ihealthcare/snow-owl/README.md

 # License

 This project is licensed under the Apache 2.0 License.
 See [LICENSE](LICENSE) for details and refer to [NOTICE](NOTICE) for additional licensing notes and uses of third-party components.

-# Acknowledgements

-In March 2015, [SNOMED International](http://snomed.org) generously licensed the Snow Owl Terminology Server components supporting SNOMED CT.
-They subsequently made the licensed code available to their [members](http://www.snomed.org/members) and the global community under an open-source license.